adimania/myst-web/README.md

 myst-web
 ========

-A slightly modified version of MYST project to tweet over web when twitter is not accessible
+A slightly modified version of MYST project to tweet over web when twitter is not accessible.
+This was hacked in a day when I had to travel to China where Twitter is not allowed.

 * Twitter is not available where I am right now, so I have created this small script that can be hosted on any server from where twitter can be accessed.
 * A POST request to /tweet will tweet.